Statera Energy Granted Approval for 290MW Battery Energy Storage System in UK

 The council accepted Statera's battery as a low-carbon energy project necessary for storing renewable energy from the grid when renewable generation exceeds demand.
 The project aligns with renewable and low-carbon energy policy in the East Devon Local Plan.
 According to officers, “It is clear that the scheme would provide benefits, in the form of reducing dependency upon fossil fuels and contributing to energy security in the UK.”

-The Exeter facility will be Statera's sixth operational battery, following the success of its first schemes at Pelham and Creyke Beck, which have been providing to power around 100,000 homes each since 2017.
+The Exeter facility will be Statera's sixth operational battery, following the success of its first schemes at Pelham and Creyke Beck, which have been providing electricity to power around 100,000 homes each since 2017.

 The council accepted the advice of the Devon and Somerset Fire and Rescue Service regarding the well-designed proposals, which include extensive fire detection and suppression systems, raising no fire risk concerns.